Billy Davis (guitarist)

-J.C.
-Davis (born April 29, 1938), known as Billy Davis, is an American rock and blues guitarist, singer, and songwriter, and Rock & Roll Hall of Fame inductee, who is best known for his work with Hank Ballard & The Midnighters.
+J. C. Davis (born April 29, 1938), known as Billy Davis, is an American rock and blues guitarist, singer and songwriter, best known for his work with Hank Ballard & the Midnighters.
+He is a Rock & Roll Hall of Fame inductee.

 Life and career

 Davis was born in Bentonia, Mississippi and moved to Memphis, Tennessee in childhood.
 He became inspired to play guitar at the age of 8, when he heard "That's All Right" by Arthur 'Big Boy' Crudup.
 In 1951, at the age of 13, Davis moved to Detroit, Michigan.
-There he lived in the predominantly black area of the city known as "Black Bottom" and took guitar lessons from Bosie Gatlin, who taught him how to play the Muddy Waters' song "Baby, Please Don't Go".
+There he lived in the predominantly-Black area of the city known as "Black Bottom" and took guitar lessons from Bosie Gatlin, who taught him how to play Muddy Waters' song "Baby, Please Don't Go".